 Consumers always want to find products and services close to their location.
 As such, more than 46% of all Google searches are for local content.
 So, regional businesses must leverage all local search engine optimization (SEO) tools and ride the digital marketing wave if they want to survive.

-Additionally, local Search Engine Optimization enables physical businesses like yours too in building an online presence.
+Additionally, local Search Engine Optimisation enables physical businesses like yours too in building an online presence.
 It gives you visibility and provides customers greater and faster access to your stores.

 Hence, you must apply a winning local Search Engine Optimization strategy and optimize your local search results to attract new customers.